IndrajeetPatil/Advanced-R-exercises/_book/Quotation.md

 All functions capture the dots in a list.

-Using these dots, the functions check if a list was entered as an argument by checking the number of arguments and, if the count is 1, checking if the argument is a list.
+Using these dots, the functions check:

+  - if a list was entered as an argument by checking the number of arguments
+  - if the count is 1, by checking if the argument is a list

 ---